-G.K1. methods for assessing the health status of individuals and populations, different classification systems of diseases or medical procedures G.K2. methods for identifying and investigating risk factors, the advantages and disadvantages of different types of epidemiological studies and the measures for the presence of a cause-effect relationship G.K3. the epidemiology of infectious and chronic diseases, the prevention possibilities in the different phases of the natural history of the disease and the role of epidemiological surveillance D.W14. the principles of health promotion, its tasks and its main lines of action, with particular attention to the role of the elements of healthy lifestyle describe the demographic structure of the population and, on this basis, assess the population's health problems collect information on the presence of risk factors for infectious and chronic diseases and plan preventive measures at different levels of prevention interpret the incidence of diseases and disabilities assess the epidemiological situation of common diseases in the Republic of Poland and worldwide work in such a way as to prevent medical errors operate simple measuring devices and evaluate the accuracy of the measurements carried out
+G.K1. methods for assessing the health status of individuals and populations, different classification systems of diseases or medical procedures G.K2. methods for identifying and investigating risk factors, the advantages and disadvantages of different types of epidemiological studies and the measures for the presence of a cause-effect relationship G.K3. the epidemiology of infectious and chronic diseases, the prevention possibilities in the different phases of the natural history of the disease and the role of epidemiological surveillance D.W14. the principles of health promotion, its tasks and its main lines of action, with particular attention to the role of the elements of healthy lifestyle kills- Graduate ' is able to: G.S1. describe the demographic structure of the population and, on this basis, assess the population's health problems G.S2. collect information on the presence of risk factors for infectious and chronic diseases and plan preventive measures at different levels of prevention G.S3. interpret the incidence of diseases and disabilities G.S4. assess the epidemiological situation of common diseases in the Republic of Poland and worldwide G.S8. work in such a way as to prevent medical errors B.U9. operate simple measuring devices and evaluate the accuracy of the measurements carried out

-^{} In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.
+\ In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 ", graduate", not student is mentioned.

 5. Additional effects of learning (non-compulsory)

-Nulliber of

-effect of

-learning

-Effects in the fields of:
+Number of effect of learning Effects in the fields of:

+Knowledge - Graduate knows and understands:

+K1

+Skills- Graduate is able to:

 S1

+Social Competencies - Graduate is ready for:

-to become aware of one's own limitations and to acquire the ability to continuously train oneself
+SC1 to become aware of one's own limitations and to acquire the ability to continuously train oneself

-Form of class Class contents Effects of Learning S1 History of hygiene and epidemiology.
-Basic concepts and definitions S2 Modern tasks of health promotion with special attention to the role of the elements of a healthy lifestyle S3 Epidemiological surveillance G.K2, G.K3, G.S1 D.K14, G.S3, SC1
+6. CLASSES Form of class Class contents Effects of Learning S1 History of hygiene and epidemiology.
+Basic concepts and definitions G.K2, G.K3, G.S1 52 Modern tasks of health promotion with special attention to the role of the elements of a healthy lifestyle D.K14, G.S3, SC1 \$3 Epidemiological surveillance G.K3, G.S2, CS1